frank8922/CSC421/README.md

 # CSC421 Operating Systems
 Contains assignments from CSC421 Operating Systems.
-Code was ran on professors VM which was coded in BCPL therefore all code in this repository is also in BCPL.
+Code was ran on professors VM which was written in BCPL, therefore all code in this repository is also written in BCPL.